 You don’t have to feel restrained by any of the things I’ve suggested above.
 They are simply some idea’s to help you get started.

-This “good guy” is the person you will position as the main character of the story.
+This “good guy” is the person you will position as the story’s main character.
 You might have a few main characters, but the key is that you are casting them in a good light.

 - Atticus Finch (To Kill a Mockingbird)